 - A single feeler connection will establish short lived connections with addresses in new.
 Upon success, these will be inserted in tried.

 - The number of incoming connections will remain as in Bitcoin.

-Another fact we would like to remark is that our table sizes (specially tried) are designed with the intention that sufficient honest addresses will exist to fill them easily.
-As of today we take the 10,000 nodes Bitcoin has as a good metric.
+Another fact we would like to remark is that our table sizes (especially tried) are designed with the intention that sufficient honest addresses will exist to fill them easily.
+As of today, we take the 10,000 nodes Bitcoin has as a good metric.
 In any case, we expect to attract more nodes due to the low requirements for running a Witnet node.